mugwomp93/muOS_Customization/Game Boy Metallics/README.txt

 			- For Garlic OS, copy it to the BIOS folder on SD2

-			- For muOS, you may need to copy it to the BIOS folder on SD1 (/mnt/mmc/MUOS/bios/) or SD2 (if you've migrated your data and settings to SD2) depending on your setup
+			- For muOS, you may need to copy it to the BIOS folder on SD1 (/mnt/mmc/MUOS/bios/) or SD2 (e.g., if you've migrated your settings to SD2) depending on your setup

 		- If you're using GBM_Custom_Palettes.zip, the included default.pal file is for the DMG color scheme